Investment · Last updated 2 June 2026

 Short-Term Holiday Rentals

-La Linea is not yet a major tourist destination in its own right, but its proximity to Gibraltar and improving amenities are creating growing demand for short-term lets.
-A tourist rental licence (licencia turistica) is required in Andalucia, and the application process takes several months.
-Holiday rental yields can exceed long-term returns during peak summer months, though occupancy rates are less predictable than in established resort towns.
-Investors considering this route should factor in the seasonal nature of demand and the management costs involved.
+La Linea is not yet an established tourist destination in its own right, but proximity to Gibraltar and the improving Alcaidesa amenities, including the marina and golf resort, are generating short-term rental interest.
+A tourist rental licence (licencia turística) is required under Andalusian law, and the application process runs several months.
+Short-term yields can exceed long-term returns during peak summer, though occupancy is less predictable than in established resort towns.
+Investors considering this route should factor in management costs and seasonal variability before modelling returns.

-For rental market data, see our La Linea rental prices guide.
+For a full breakdown of current rental rates across La Linea's neighbourhoods, see our La Linea rental prices guide.

 Best Areas to Invest